robots-make-art-too/Xin_Zhou/100_Days/proj1_js/studyNote.md

 //make extention page
 html lang="en": lang=lanuage & en=English  => show this is a html page and in English
 head: : the area to add <title>, <style>, <meta>, <link>, <script>, <noscript>, <base>

+button: hover  : the change when mouse hang on the area